nap2000/docs/xls-select-questions.rst

 .. contents::
  :local:

 Select questions have choices and you put these choices into the choices sheet then connect them to the question using a "list_name".
+More details can be found in :ref:`question-types`.

 Select Types
 ------------